wazedde/ucom/README.md

 - macOS and Windows only
 - Requires default editor location (or set environment variable) `UCOM_EDITOR_DIR`
 - Git required for `new` command
-- Cannot build projects that are already open
 - iOS builds don't build the exported Xcode project

 ## `ucom help`